October 17: General Member Focus Group

 MAPLE Catalyst Districts include the following public school districts: Andover, Arlington, Beverly, Burlington, Concord, Concord-Carlisle, Duxbury, Millis, Natick, Needham, North Reading, Revere, Somerville, and Westford

-MAPLE General Districts include the following public school districts: Attleboro, Belchertown, Brockton, Chelsea, Fall River, Fitchburg, Greater Lawrence Tech, Groton Dunstable, Harvard, Lexington, MA Virtual Academy, New Bedford, Orange, Quaboag Regional, Petersham, RC Mahar, Springfield, Waltham, and Wareham
+MAPLE General Districts include the following public school districts: Attleboro, Belchertown, Brockton, Chelsea, Fall River, Fitchburg, Greater Lawrence Tech, Greenfield Commonwealth Virtual School, Groton Dunstable, Harvard, Holyoke, Lexington, Melrose, New Bedford, Orange, Quaboag Regional, Petersham, RC Mahar, Springfield, Taunton, Waltham, and Wareham

 What does MAPLE do?

 The MAPLE Consortium connects K-12 school districts across the innovation spectrum.
-It enable districts to learn more from each other, provide resources that strengthen local models, and nurture the discovery of new ideas to transform learning and teaching.
-Additionally, the MAPLE Consortium connects and educate practitioners, allowing them to discover new insights.
-It also provide an important forum for policy leadership and action.
+It enables districts to learn more from each other, provides resources that strengthen local models, and nurtures the discovery of new ideas to transform learning and teaching.
+Additionally, the MAPLE Consortium connects and educates practitioners, allowing them to discover new insights.
+It also provides an important forum for policy leadership and action.

 We joined MAPLE to help peers provide personalized learning for all our students, tailored to their individual needs, interests, and talents.
 And I hope our experiences will help other Massachusetts Districts as they move towards personalized learning” .